Accessibility Statement for The engineering project (T452)

 In this module you will be working with specialist reading material such as technical and academic journals.
 These are generally available online.

-This module has two Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, one interactive Computer-Marked Assignment (iCMA) completed online, and an End-of-Module Assessment (EMA) submitted online.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, and an End-of-Module Assessment (EMA) submitted online.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs) and from an internal examiner (TMA 01 only).
-This will help you to reflect on your TMA performance.
+This will help you to refine your project aims and objectives.
 You should refer to it to help you prepare for your next assignment.

 All University modules are structured according to a set timetable and you will need time-management skills to keep your studies on track.
 You will be supported in developing these skills.
 If you are concerned about the time management required at undergraduate level, please contact us before you register on the module to find out what we can do to support you.